 This dictionary of Library and Information Science terminology was created by Joan M. Reitz, Assistant Professor/Instruction Librarian at the Ruth A. Haas Library, Western Connecticut State University (WCSU).

-The OECD provides a wealth of information on econonmic, social development, and health conditions around the world.
+The Organization for Economic Co-operation and Development provides a wealth of information on economic, social development, and health conditions around the world.
 The statistics and reports are quite informative.

 The site provides a special Internet search engine that finds your word in online dictionaries in a range of languages.
 The actual dictionaries are provided by other Web sites.